S-aiueo32/hiraishin/README.md

 ```

-First of all, it is compliant with the instantiation by `hydra.utils.instantiation`.
+First of all, it is compliant with the instantiation by `hydra.utils.instantiate`.

 The positional arguments are filled with `???` that indicates mandatory parameters.
 They should be overridden by the values you want to set.